Skip to Content Facebook Feature Image

 What to know about Hurricane Helene and the flooding the storm left across the Southeast US

-2024-09-28 02:18 Last Updated At:02:20
+2024-09-28 06:17 Last Updated At:06:20

 FORT LAUDERDALE, Fla.
 (AP) — Massive Hurricane Helene crashed into Florida's sparsely populated Big Bend region, bringing storm surge and high winds across the state's Gulf Coast communities before ripping into southern Georgia.
+The storm has been blamed for at least 40 deaths, according to an Associated Press tally.

 Helene wobbled as it approached Florida's coast late Thursday before making landfall near the mouth of the Aucilla River with maximum sustained winds estimated at 140 mph (225 kph).
 That location was only about 20 miles (32 kilometers) northwest of where Hurricane Idalia came ashore last year at nearly the same ferocity and caused widespread damage.

-Evacuations were underway Friday morning in areas of Western North Carolina.
+Evacuations were underway Friday in areas of Western North Carolina.
 The Haywood County Sheriff’s Office west of Asheville said it was helping with evacuations in in Cruso, Clyde, Canton and lower-lying parts of Waynesville.

 On Friday morning, inspectors were out examining bridges and causeways along Florida's Gulf Coast to get them back open to traffic quickly, Perdue said.